All people, regardless of ethnicity, culture, religion, language or place of birth, have equal rights economically, socially and culturally.

 - All people — regardless of culture, ethnicity, religion, language, place of birth or citizenship status — should have equal rights and the right to participate equally in social, economic and cultural life.

-- Australia is a culturally diverse society and this should be fully reflected in Australia's social and political institutions.
+- Australia is a culturally diverse society and this should be fully reflected in Australia's social, business and political institutions.

 - The Australian Greens should represent the cultural diversity of Australian society in its own organisation, and in all of its policies, processes and activities, in Parliament and in the community.